AgnesCroteau/SOEN342_Best_Team_Ever/README.md

 ## Features
 The features of the platform are :
-### Students/parents (separated): <br/>
+### Students: <br/>
-- Students can rent textbooks on our website
 - Archive section containing useful information (videos, notes) related to the students class; videos made by our tutors and teachers.
-- for the parents personal log-in account, they have a section with the notes left by tutors on their students progress feature where students can post on a website anytime during the week to be answered by one of the teachers related to the subject.
+- A program that allows students to get specialized help regarding important exams, such as ministerial examinations, SAT, or ACT exams.
+- A special program that allows language stimulation for children with language difficulties such as dysphasia or dyslexia
+### Parents : <br/>
+- A mail section where parents can communicate with their children’s tutors, and view the message sent by the tutors.
+- A place where parents can track their children’s progression in the courses
 ### Tutors: <br/>
-- Tipping service for commissions.
-In addition to the regular pay, tutors can receive a tip from the parents or the student.
-- Setting milestones for students (viewable by students and parents)
+- Different types of tutoring options for the student.
+It can be Private (one-on-one) tutoring or group tutoring where the price for private tutoring will cost more.
+There are also in-person tutoring or remote (virtual) tutoring.
+- A feature for students to choose their education level (elementary, secondary, college, university).
+Given their education level, the system can pair them up with the appropriate tutors.
+Some tutors work better with kids than others.
 ### Administrators/managers: <br/>
-- Subscription based system where tutors are paid by commission
-- Admin interface to view the number of registrations from students and tutors, status of faculty members (online, offline), status of sessions (milestones), courses and requests.
+-  Administrators will have the ability to authorize the creation of student accounts as well as the tutoring accounts.
+They can also provide temporary or permanent bans to users who violate our institution’s guidelines.
+- Administrators will have the ability to grant requisitions provided by the clients whether they are students, tutors or parents.

 ## Additional Features implemented by E-Academy
-- Different tutoring levels: elementary, high school, college (some tutors work better with kids)
-- A tutor description page (about me, education, subjects, teaching/work experience)
+- Different Tutoring Languages
+- Tutor Biography Page
 - A RateMyTutor page where students can leave reviews/comments about the tutors
 - A forum page where students can post questions to be answered by tutors
 - Tutoring in person
+- Tipping Tutors
 - Homework help
 - Summer school
 - Speech therapy
+- Tutors Paid by Commission
+- Admin Interface.
+Admin interface to view the number of registrations from students and tutors, status of faculty members (online, offline), status of sessions (milestones), courses and requests.
+- Milestones.
+A tutor can create and set milestones or goals that the students have to accomplish or have accomplished which can be seen by the students and parents.

 ## Tools and Techniques